 Got you hands tied?
 If that is the case you should go with the Rogue starter package for starter acoustic guitar.

-Available at almost half the price of other brands, Rogue is all about the good in the least possible.
+Available at almost half the price of other brands like PRS, Fender, etc, Rogue is all about the good in the least possible.

 However, first things first, it is not a ¾ acoustic guitar.
 Instead, it is very close with its 7/8 scale.
 Thus, it will be a bit bigger than a ¾ sized acoustic guitar, yet it will be smaller as compared to the full-sized ones.